cory0417/data-science-S2023/challenges/c08-structures-assignment.md

     distribution.
 - With the scopus as the `POF`, would uncertainty due to *Monte Carlo approximation* be induced or real?
-  - The uncertainty due to Monte Carlo approximation in the previous approach would be induced since there would be noise and errors.
+  - There is no uncertainty due to Monte Carlo approximation.
 - Does this estimate have any uncertainty due to *limited physical tests*?
 Why or why not?
   - There’s an uncertainty from the small sample size and fitting a distribution to it.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - It would be a real uncertainty since there could be variability in the molecular structure of the physical alloy that’s being tested.
+  - It would be an induced uncertainty since we aren’t changing anything about the scopus but instead it’s an uncertainty from the part of the observer.
-    The limited physical tests wouldn’t show the comprehensive deviations in the alloy.

 ## Quantifying sampling uncertainty